A Curiously Effective Backtracking Strategy for Connection Tableaux: Evaluation

+\autoref{tab:provers-norex} shows for several provers \(P\) how many problems meanCoP-REX can solve that were not solved by \(P\).
+For example, it shows that meanCoP-REX proves 1038 FS-top problems that were not solved by Vampire, which solves 6358 problems in total.
+The last line in \autoref{tab:provers-norex} shows the number of problems that meanCoP-REX solves which no other prover in the table solves.

 \autoref{fig:plot} shows for several provers the number of problems on the bushy dataset proved up to a certain time. meanCoP-REX proves considerably more problems than Vampire in the first 10 milliseconds, namely 428 versus a single one.
-However, Vampire catches up after about 50 milliseconds, leaving all other provers behind. leanCoP solves its first problem about 50 milliseconds after any other prover, which is due to the relatively high start-up time caused by the compilation of the prover at each run.
+However, Vampire catches up after about 50 milliseconds, leaving all other provers behind. leanCoP and leanCoP-REI solve their first problem about 50 milliseconds after any other prover, which is due to the relatively high start-up time caused by the compilation of the prover at each run.
 After 50 milliseconds, the order between the provers remains stable.
-The curves for the connection provers flatten with time, whereas the curve for Vampire shows several ``bumps'', which are most likely due to strategy scheduling.
-The average time used to solve a problem is 0.53 seconds for meanCoP-REI, 0.64 seconds for meanCoP-REX, 0.76 seconds for leanCoP-REI, and 0.99 seconds for Vampire.
+The curves for the provers without strategy scheduling (leanCoP-REI, meanCoP-REI, meanCoP-REX) flatten with time, whereas the curves for Vampire and leanCoP shows several ``bumps'' due to strategy scheduling.
+The average time used to solve a problem is 0.53 seconds for meanCoP-REI, 0.64 seconds for meanCoP-REX, 0.76 seconds for leanCoP-REI, 0.87 seconds for leanCoP, and 0.99 seconds for Vampire.

 \hypertarget{related-work}{